lino-framework/lino/docs/tutorials/polls.rst

 Your first standalone Lino application
 ======================================

-(Work in progress.
-Please don't blame me if the documentation grows less quickly than Lino...)

 In this tutorial you are going to write your first standalone Lino application.
 Don't hesitate to send us your feedback